How Much Screen Time is Too Much for Children with Autism?

 Tablets, smart phones, smart watches, TVs and computers – screens follow us everywhere.
-It’s easy to become consumed by them.
-Fortunately but unfortunately, caregivers feel they must rely on screen time as they cook dinner, clean the house, or work from home without other forms of child care.
+It’s easy to let these devices consume our time.
+Caregivers often rely on screen time for their children as they cook dinner, clean the house, or work from home.

-However, some families are concerned with their child’s usage of screen time, as new research suggests that 1-year-old infants who took part in one to four hours of daily screen time were more likely to experience developmental delays by ages 2 and 4 years**, primarily in problem-solving and communication skills.
+However, some families worry about their child’s digital media use.
+Research suggests that 1-year-old infants with one to four hours of daily screen time were more likely to experience developmental delays by ages 2 and 4 years.** These delays often affected problem-solving and communication skills.

 How much is too much?
 And how can caregivers work with their children to cut back on screen time when saying “no” to it becomes a struggle?

-To help caregivers work through the screen-time challenge, we spoke to our team of Hopebridge Board Certified Behavior Analysts (BCBA).
-They shared advice on how to navigate screen time habits in an effective, compassionate manner that benefits children and families, along with extra consideration for those with autism spectrum disorder (ASD) or other developmental delays.
+To help caregivers with screen time, we talked to Ashley Marshall, the Speech Language Pathology Clinical Specialist Ashley Marshall at Hopebridge.
+We also consulted our team of Board Certified Behavior Analysts (BCBA).
+They shared advice on how to manage screen time in an effective, compassionate manner that benefits children and families.
+They also considered those with autism spectrum disorder (ASD) or other developmental delays.

-Children may become obsessive over it; choosing not to engage in any other activities or play with any other toys besides interacting with a screen.
+Children may obsess over their devices; choosing not to engage in any other activities or play with any other toys besides interacting with a screen.
 They may “have to have it now” and constantly ask for it.
-Others may feel the need to touch a phone or tablet every few sections so it doesn’t “go dark,” or have a desire to view someone else’s phone.
+Others may feel the need to touch a phone or tablet every few seconds so it doesn’t “go dark,” or have a desire to view someone else’s phone.
 Some may elope to an area where they last saw the device, which can lead to safety hazards.

-When these instances occur with children in our centers, they are typically related to a tablet or handheld device, though television or computer usage can pose similar challenges.
+These instances typically occur with tablets and smart phones, though television or computer usage can pose similar challenges.

 The best way to regulate screen time is to take a proactive stance, though we understand that is not always an option.
 At Hopebridge, this means engaging our children in a more active manner.
 We play games of tag and participate in various circle time activities to provide fun alternatives to the tablet.

-Here are five tips, tools and tactics caregivers can utilize to help make the process smoother:
+Here are eight tips, tools and tactics caregivers can utilize to help make the process smoother:

-Participating in applied behavior analysis (ABA therapy) is an effective way to combat the screen-time challenge.
+Participating in applied behavior analysis (ABA therapy) is an effective way to combat the screen-time challenge for kids with autism.
+Here are some steps to reduce screen time with ABA principles:

 We want to emphasize that some screen time is acceptable and does not have to be cut out completely, but it should not be limitless nor take away from other more important activities and skills.